Accreditation

 Designation of Credit

-Physicians: Penn Medicine designates this live activity for a maximum of 20.0 AMA PRA Category 1 Credits™.
+Physicians: Penn Medicine designates this live activity for a maximum of 18.25 AMA PRA Category 1 Credits.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-VT Symposium 2023 is CME-accredited for both In-Person and Live-Stream (Virtual) Attendance.
+VT Symposium 2025 is CME-accredited for both In-Person and Virtual Attendees.

 Certificates and Transcripts

-After the conference has concluded, all in-person and virtual participants will receive a follow-up email with a link and instructions on how to claim their credit.
-Once participants submit the request for credit, the earned credits will be available for viewing on your transcript or available for printing at https://upenn.cloud-cme.com.
+After the conference, all in-person and virtual participants will receive a follow-up email with a link and instructions on how to claim their continuing education credits.
+Once participants submit the credit request, the earned credits will be available for viewing on their transcript or can be printed at https://upenn.cloud-cme.com.
 Please note that the individual certificate will not be mailed.

 Disclosures